 4. Berries: Nutrient-dense rich in vitamin C, magnesium, potassium, calcium and folate, and antioxidants that can fight cell-damaging free radicals.

 5. Avocado: rich source of potassium, phosphorus, magnesium, calcium, sodium, iron, vitamins E, A, C, K, copper, zinc and packed with omega 3 fatty acids and glutathione, the master antioxidant.
 It also helps your body absorb the carotenoids in other vegetables.

 I try my best to eat at least two or three servings of each of these in a week e.g. 3 avocados a week.
-In addition, every morning, my husband and I also take our PowerCocktail - which is a cocktail of 5 to 7 servings of vegetables like broccoli, cabbage, spinach, green pepper, beetroot, tomatoes, with turmeric, apple fibre and probiotics.
+In addition, every morning, my husband and I also take our FitLine PowerCocktail - which is a cocktail of 5 to 7 servings of 26 different fruits and vegetables, herbs and spices like broccoli, brussel sprouts, spinach, all kinds of berries, with turmeric, apple fibre and probiotics.
 And at night, it's restoration and repair with Restorate, a nightcap full of minerals and vitamin D, and of course, a good night's sleep!

-If you would like to get started on a healthy lifestyle, join our Healthy Breakfast Club on Facebook, where members share what we take to start of a day full of vitality.
+If you would like to get started on a healthy lifestyle, join our SleepEatExercise (S.E.X. for Health) page on Facebook, for tips on how to start off a day full of vitality.
 It's free, it's fun, and it's informative, so what are you waiting for?